-Greater self-awareness.
+- Greater self-awareness.
 For many adults, an autism diagnosis can explain past challenges and differences, providing a sense of relief and validation.
-In the words of one such adult: "I understand there's a reason why I am the way I am... the more I learn about autism, the more it explains me."
-Identifying as Autistic can even bring a sense of pride, improving self-esteem and self-image.

-- 2. Realising you're not alone.
-An autism diagnosis can be the gateway to connecting with the broader autism community, which fosters a sense of belonging, so Autistic people feel seen, heard and understood.
-It's also a great way to access resources and information. - 3.
-Tapping into a support network.
-A diagnosis can lead to a range of different supports, from disability services to work accommodations and tailored medical and mental health care. - 4.
-Feeling empowered to self-advocate.
+In the words of one such adult: "I understand there's a reason why I am the way I am ... the more I learn about autism, the more it explains me."
+Identifying as Autistic can even bring a sense of pride, improving self-esteem and self-image. - Realising you're not alone.
+An autism diagnosis can be the gateway to connecting with the broader Autistic community, which fosters a sense of belonging, so Autistic people feel seen, heard and understood.
+It also opens avenues to accessing resources and information. - Tapping into a support network.
+A diagnosis can lead to a range of different supports, from disability services to work accommodations and tailored medical and mental health care. - Feeling empowered to self-advocate.
 With an autism diagnosis, adults are better equipped to understand their own needs, and express these to others.
-You may find it's easier to bring up certain topics (such as your sensory needs) now there's a reason to validate them.
+Individuals may find it easier to bring up certain topics (such as sensory needs) when there's a reason to validate them